Are you prepared for a crazy Winter?

 The truth is that cold stress can impact anyone working in the elements.
-The 2020 edition of the Farmers' Almanac predicts that two-thirds of the country will face a colder-than-normal winter season.
+The Farmers' Almanac extended forecast for Winter 2020-2021 predicts cold and snowy in the north, drought in the west, and everything crazy in between!

-Workers in southern states may be particularly at risk for the effects of cold stress due to a lack of preparation, adequate personal protective equipment (PPE), and dramatic swings in temperature.
+Workers are at risk from the effects of cold stress due to a lack of preparation, adequate personal protective equipment (PPE), and dramatic swings in temperature.

 The good news is that recent technological advancements in winter work gear have made equipping your team with the right head-to-toe protection easier than ever.

 You lose 50% more body heat through your head than any other part, right?
 Wrong.
-It turns out that while the head loses no more than 7-10% of your body heat in freezing temperatures, the nose, lips, and ears are more sensitive to the frigid temps and therefore need to be taken seriously to minimize fatigue, cold-related illness, and distractions which can lead to serious incidents.
+It turns out that the head loses no more than 7-10% of your body heat in freezing temperatures, dependant on the clothing worn and activity level.
+The nose, lips, and ears are more sensitive to the frigid temps and therefore need to be taken seriously to minimize fatigue and cold-related illness, which can lead to serious incidents.